bneiluj/ReactYoutubeApp/README.md

-# Redux Simple Youtube Search
+# React Youtube Search APP
 React Youtube App using ES6 and Class component to search videos using Youtube.

 ###Getting Started###